-Given this type, we have found it expedient to make one small adjustment in our earlier definition of detected_or_t: We prefer to specify nonesuch as the (default) result when the provided archetype is not detected.
-This change avoids the possibility of a spurious result in is_detected_exact (in the case where the expected result type is void but the archetypal operation is not detected: we ought not yield void in such a case).
+Given this type, we have found it expedient to make one small adjustment in our earlier definition of is_detected (and, for consistency, in detected_t as well): We prefer to specify nonesuch as the (default) result when the provided archetype is not detected.
+These changes, shown below, avoid the possibility of a spurious result in is_detected_exact (in the case where the expected result type is void but the archetypal operation is not detected: we ought not yield void in such a case).